divonlan/genozip/docs/genozip.rst

                      |

+.. option:: --match-chrom-to-reference  Used in combination with --reference.
+Contig (Chromosome) names are rewritten to match the names in the reference file provided.
+Examples: 22➔chr22 ; chrM➔MT

+                     |

 .. option:: -K, --kraken filename.
 Incorporate the Taxonomy ID of each line into the file.
 For use with genocat --taxid.
 For SAM/BAM it also adds a TX:i field.

 | See: :ref:`kraken`